Rubbish/recycling collectors collect household, industrial or commercial rubbish for disposal or recycling.

 - quick and efficient

-Useful experience for rubbish/recycling collectors includes any work involving physical labour or driving heavy vehicles.
+Useful experience for rubbish/recycling collectors includes physical labour or driving heavy vehicles.

-Rubbish/recycling collectors need to have a good level of fitness and must be strong, as they have to do a lot of running, lifting and throwing.
+Rubbish/recycling collectors need to have a good level of fitness and must be strong.

 Find out more about training